tolgadevsec/express-json-validator-middleware/README.md

 // This route validates req.body against the StreetSchema app.post('/street/', validate({body: StreetSchema}), function(req, res) {
     // At this point req.body has been validated and you can
-    // begin to execute your application code res.send('valid');
+    // execute your route code
+    res.send('valid');
 });